 Many Biblical scholars believe that the gospels are based on oral traditions and earlier written sources.
 Others, including Dr Richard Carrier, dispute whether there are earlier sources and believe that the gospel of Mark was an entirely original story which re-imagined the celestial Jesus, found in the Pauline epistles, as an earthly Jesus.
 His gospel was then copied and altered by Matthew and Luke.
 (See Why I am a Mythicist.)

 According to the canonical gospels, Jesus was born during the reign of Augustus (27BCE – 14CE) and was executed under Pontius Pilot (26–36CE) in the reign of Tiberius (14–37CE).
 However, some Christians thought differently.
-Some believed he was crucified under Emperor Claudius (41–54CE), while, according to the Babylonian Talmud, Torah-observant Christians, known as the Nazoreans, believed he lived and died during the reign of King Alexander Jannaeus (103–76BCE), the last Davidic king of the Jews, and the last of the Hasmonean dynasty.
+Some believed he was crucified under Emperor Claudius (41–54CE), while, according to the Babylonian Talmud, Torah-observant Christians, known as the Nazoreans (or Nazarenes), believed he lived during the reign of King Alexander Jannaeus (103–76BCE), the last independent king of the Jews.

 This Nazorean belief is also attested by the 4th century heresy hunter, Epiphanius of Salamis who wrote:

 For with the advent of the Christ, the succession of the princes from Judah, who reigned until the Christ Himself, ceased …The order failed and stopped at the time when He was born in Bethlehem of Judaea, in the days of Alexander, who was of high-priestly and royal race … And this Alexander, one of the anointed and ruling princes placed the crown on his own head … After this a foreign king, Herod, and those who were no longer of the family of David, assumed the crown.
 (Panarion 29)